Manish-Royan/JAVA/JAVA-Notes/Core Java/Java Basics/Chapter-2/2.3 - Methods in Java/2.3.1 - Types and Vocabulary of Java Methods/README.md

 #### ◻ Core Idea
 ↳ You capture the invariant part of an algorithm in a single ***“template”*** method.
 That method calls a sequence of primitive operations—some fully implemented in the base class, others left abstract or with default hooks.
 Subclasses override only the variable steps.

+#### ◻ Key Characteristics
+* Lives in an abstract superclass.
+* Contains one concrete “`templateMethod()`” that outlines the algorithm’s sequence.
+* Defines abstract methods (or protected hooks) for the customizable pieces.
+* Ensures the overall workflow never changes, only individual steps.